-Newmarket Town Council cemetery regulations Effective from 1 April 2024
+Newmarket Town Council cemetery regulations Effective from 1 April 2025

-The foregoing Rules and Regulations will come into operation from 1 April 2024.
-All previous Rules and Regulations previously made by the council are hereby superseded.
-The council reserves the right from time to time to make alterations, additions or amendments to these Rules and Regulation specified herein.
-These rules and regulations will be reviewed at least once per year.
+These rules and regulations will come into operation from 1 April 2025.
+All previous rules and regulations previously made by the council are hereby superseded.
+The council reserves the right from time to time to make alterations, additions or amendments to these rules and regulation specified herein.
+These rules and regulations will be reviewed at least once a year.